-- I then made the decision to donate items vs. having a yard sale (I just wasn’t emotionally up to doing a yard sale).
+- I then made the decision to donate our household items and other unwanted possessions to some local charities vs. having a yard sale or estate sale.
+I just wasn’t emotionally up to doing that.

-- The next step was to create a list of all the areas in my home which was a very large house.
+- The next step was to create a list of all the areas in the entire house which was very large.
 We had 19 rooms plus 2 screened in porches and 2 outdoor decks.
 Also there were 11 closets plus 2 kitchen pantries.
-(I know, it was ridiculously large but we fell in love with the lot which was right on the river.)
+(I know, it was a ridiculously large home but we fell in love with the lot which was right on a river.)

 - I then made a schedule.
 Three days a week I would tackle one section of a room or a closet.
 It could be just a drawer or a shelf or an entire closet.
 Whatever I could manage to do on that day.
 No matter what – no matter how I felt – I stuck to the schedule!
 That was very important.

-- I would put the items I cleared out of the area in my car and every week I took these items to Goodwill or a pet shelter.
+- I would then shred documents and photos I didn’t keep and put the items I cleared out of the area in my car and every week I took these items to a local thrift store like Goodwill or a pet shelter.

 - It took over a year to get rid of the majority of the stuff in our home so that I could downsize and move – but I did it.

-Although this is a very slow way to do the job – it was the best way for me.
+Although this took a lot of time and it was a slow way to do the job, in the long run, it was the best way for me.

-One tip that I can give you is that many older adults don’t want to “get rid” of their possessions but yet they may not have room for them.
+Tip: Many older adults don’t want to think about their beloved items ending up in the dumpster – but yet they may not have room for them.
 So, I would recommend to simply remove these items from their living spaces and store them either in a storage unit or at someone else’s home.

 Just knowing that the items are still in their possession can go a long way to helping them to remove them from their living quarters.

-- Finances – Do your parents need the equity in the home to live?
+- Finances – Do your parents need the equity in their home to live?
 Are the expenses of the home getting too high?
-Is the act and/or cost of maintaining the home unmanageable for them?

-- Physical – Are your parents having a difficult time in the home (i.e. managing the staircase, difficulty getting in and out of the garage, bathrooms are too small to modify and make them safer, etc.)
+- Physical – Are your parents having a difficult time in their home (i.e. managing the staircase, difficulty getting in and out of the garage, bathrooms are too small, the house requires expensive maintenance, etc.)